open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 return value type, or do not return anything.

-Note: it is expected that the `MetricReader.Collect` implementations will be provided by the SDK, so the recommendation is to prevent the user from accidentally overriding it, if possible (e.g. `final` in C++ and Java, `sealed` in C#).
+Note: it is expected that the `MetricReader.Collect` implementations will be provided by the SDK, so it is RECOMMENDED to prevent the user from accidentally overriding it, if possible (e.g. `final` in C++ and Java, `sealed` in C#).